AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 <figure style="text-align: center;">
   <img src="{{ '/imgs/deeppoly-min-area.svg' | relative_url }}" width="700" style="display: block; margin: 0 auto;" alt="A shaded trapezoid between a DeepPoly lower line and the ReLU upper chord.
 Its width is u minus ell, and its endpoint gaps are minus lambda ell and one minus lambda times u.">
-  <figcaption>DeepPoly measures the shaded area between a candidate lower line and the fixed upper chord.</figcaption>
+  <figcaption>The continuous family makes the area calculable; DeepPoly selects between its two endpoint lines.</figcaption>
 </figure>

 The area of a trapezoid is its width times the average of its two parallel side